AdamT84/rock-paper-scissors-lizard-spock/README.md

 #### Footer

-- The footer contains links to Facebook, Twitter and Instagram and apears on all pages making it easy for users to link to social media.
-This is viewable on the landing page, the main game page and the game over screen.
+- The footer contains links to Facebook, Twitter and Instagram and appears on all pages making it easy for users to link to social media.

 ![footer](/screenshots/social-media.png)